 What are the hazards?
 To who?
 Risk control Any further action required?
-Completed Date: Timescale?
+Timescale?
 Person Responsible?
-Anglers, lines and hooks could cause injury or entrapment.
+Completed Date: Anglers, lines and hooks could cause injury or entrapment.
 All Briefing to include Group awareness that encourages all to watch for Anglers and dynamically update fellow paddlers in group.
 Group to steer away from anglers and their lines whenever possible and ask for or follow directions given by anglers if safe to do so.
 Injury or accident from driving kit to trip location and unloading vehicles Boats should be loaded on vehicles using safe lifting technique and with minimum 2 persons for each boat.
-AVCC committee to action regular trailer servicing (in accordance with trailer Individual vehicle drivers are responsible for driving, safely carrying passengers and safe securing and carriage of roof loaded equipment. manufacturers instructions) or dispose of trailers.
-Timescale ACTION 2023: Chris Robin is investigating trailer maintenance.
-If trailers are to be used they must be serviced regularly to ensure they are roadworthy Encourage use of high visibility clothing when unloading close to busy roads and visibility is reduced.
-Accident due to "severe weather" All AVCC trips do not take place if MetOffice Red or Amber weather warnings are in place on the day of the trip.
-In the case of Yellow weather warnings, the trip organiser must consult with other leaders on the trip as well as an independent leader who is not taking part in the trip before completing the trips risk assessment.
-Injury or discouragement due to skill being over-estimated.
-Potential new members & visitors Introductory paddles for potential new members or visitors paddling solo will be undertaken on the Estuary (only exceptionally at sea when they are demonstrably well within their ability).
-Could also be mitigated by paddling tandem with a SQEP.
-(SQEP = suitably qualified or experienced person)
+Individual vehicle drivers are responsible for driving, safely carrying passengers and safe securing and carriage of roof loaded equipment.
+Encourage use of high visibility clothing when unloading close to busy roads and visibility is reduced.
+All Coaches Trailers disposed of April 2024.
+Accident due to "severe weather" All AVCC trips do not take place if MetOffice Red ( Red ) or Amber ( Amber ) weather warnings are in place on the day of the trip.
+In the case of Yellow ( Yellow ) weather warnings, the trip organiser must consult with other leaders on the trip as well as an independent leader who is not taking part in the trip before completing the trips risk assessment.